yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/airgapped.md

 ![Replicated Checks](/images/replicated/replicated-checks.png)

-Clicking Continue above will bring us to YugaWare configuration.
+Clicking **Continue** above will bring you to the YugaWare configuration.

-In case the pre-flight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/enterprise-edition/) section below to identify the resolution.
+In case the pre-flight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.